Sodium vapor process: History

 Disney made one sodium vapor camera.
 The camera was a retired Technicolor three-strip camera modified to use two films and used normal lenses for the conventional 1.85:1 aspect ratio.
 First developed in 1932, Technicolor three-strip cameras ran three rolls of black-and-white film past a beam splitter and a prism to film three strips of film, one for each primary color.
 In 1952, Eastman Kodak introduced its color negative film, Eastmancolor, which led to Hollywood's discontinuation of Technicolor cameras in 1954.

 At the time of its use, the sodium process yielded cleaner results than did bluescreen, which was subject to noticeable color spill (a blue tint around the edges of the matte).
 The increased accuracy allowed for the compositing of materials with finer detail, such as hair or Mary Poppins' veiled hat.
 It was also useful that the "sodium yellow" light (and its removal via the matte) had a negligible effect on human skin tones.
-As the bluescreen process improved, the sodium vapor process was abandoned, its screen and lamps monopolizing huge studios and incurring a higher cost.
+As the bluescreen process improved, the sodium vapor process was abandoned; its screen and lamps monopolizing huge studios and incurring a higher cost.
+It was also reported that only three of the required prisms were produced.

 The first use of the process was in the J. Arthur Rank Organisation's Plain Sailing in 1956.
 It was used in Disney's short Donald and the Wheel, and the films The Parent Trap and Mary Poppins.
-It was also used for the Ray Harryhausen film Mysterious Island, produced by Columbia Pictures.
+It was also used for the Ray Harryhausen film First Men In The Moon, produced by Columbia Pictures.
+This was the only film Ray made in Cinemascope.
+He needed an alternate method of getting his stop motion characters together onto screen as his traditional methods did not fit the anamorphic lens process.
 Alfred Hitchcock's The Birds (produced by Universal Studios) used yellow screen, under the direction of Disney animator Ub Iwerks, in traveling matte shots with birds' rapidly fluttering wings.

-The process was used in the 1970s for scenes in Island at the Top of the World, Gus, The Apple Dumpling Gang, Bedknobs and Broomsticks, Freaky Friday, Escape to Witch Mountain, Pete's Dragon and The Black Hole.
-Its last known use was in the 1990 film Dick Tracy.
+The process was used in the 1970s for scenes in Island at the Top of the World, Gus, The Apple Dumpling Gang, Bedknobs and Broomsticks, Freaky Friday, Escape to Witch Mountain, Pete's Dragon, and The Black Hole.
+The last known use of the process was in the 1990 film Dick Tracy.

+Cinematographer Rusty Geller claims that the process was used in the 1983 movie Something Wicked This Way Comes, specifically for "hard matte shots."
+Geller, who was part of the camera and electrical team, also states that the key to the process was a didymium filter inside the prism and believes that Rank should still have it.
+He recalls being one of the last to use the system at Disney, where the prism was carefully handled due to its rarity and historical significance.

+Modern recreation

+On April 7, 2024, production studio Corridor Digital published a video showcasing a modern implementation of the sodium vapor process using a custom filter setup developed by Paul Debevec.

+This setup had the following steps: